Updated on: 23.04.2019

 After you click on “Yes, Continue!”, on the left side bar you will see a new account with an address starting with

-3. Select a Baker or enter the address of your preferred one.
+2. Select a Baker or enter the address of your preferred one.
 TezBox has some existing bakers in their drop-down-list.
 You can just select one of them.
+Alternatively, you can select “custom”* and paste the baker address, for example ours is tz1eEnQhbwf6trb8Q8mPb2RaPkNk2rN7BKi8 (◕‿◕✿):

-However, I recommend not doing so, because when you select one of them, you can’t actually see the address you selected, so you cannot verify that it’s the baker’s actual address.
+*I recommend always using the custom field, so you can actually see the address you selected and verify that it’s the baker’s actual address.
 You can always “un-delegate”, but to avoid this extra step, I suggest using the “Custom” option and adding the address yourself.

 KT36characterstringcharacter address, you will see your delegation details.